aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-html/_index.md

 ## Convert PDF to HTML

->Try online: You can check the quality of Aspose.PDF conversion and view the results online at this link: products.aspose.app/pdf/conversion/pdf-to-html
+>Try online: You can check the quality of Aspose.PDF conversion and view the results online at this link [products.aspose.app/pdf/conversion/pdf-to-html](https://products.aspose.app/pdf/conversion/pdf-to-html)

 Aspose.PDF for .NET provides a two-line code for transforming a source PDF file to HTML.
 The SaveFormat enumeration contains the value .Html which lets you save the source file to HTML.
 The following code snippet shows the process of converting a PDF file into HTML.